 Absolutely.
 Contact our free of charge Grupo MedLegal®’s participating attorneys connecting service, to get the benefits you deserve.

 I was involved in an accident at work.
 What should I do?

 First, report the injury or problem to your employer by immediately informing your supervisor.
 If your injury or sickness developed over time, let your employer know as soon as you become aware or believe that the problem was caused by your job.
 Informing immediately helps to avoid issues and delays with receiving benefits, including medical care that you may need.
 If your employer does not become aware of your injury within the time defined by each state, you could lose your right to receive workers’ compensation benefits.
 Get emergency medical attention if needed.
 And, be sure to get the free of charge Grupo MedLegal®’s participating attorneys connecting service .
 Call or write us using our contact form.

 What paperwork do I have to fill out to make a workers’ compensation claim?
 What documents do I need?

 The forms to fill out vary from state to state.
 This gets the process started to determine all the benefits you could be eligible for under state law.
-At Grupo MedLegal, we have expert attorneys in different states.
-Consult our locations for workers’ compensation lawyers and physicians.
+At Grupo MedLegal®, we have participating attorneys in different states.
+Consult our locations for participating workers’ compensation lawyers and physicians.